AlexiaMadalinaCirstea/ml-agents_AIML1/docs/Readme.md

 4. Open folder, add the Project folder as a Unity project
 5. Double click and open this project in Unity

-How to fork and clone:
-First you need to fork and then clone the repository
+NOTE!
+First you need to fork and then clone the repository!
+Not the other way around!